bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Overcast
+- Foggy
-- 95% humidity
+- 98% humidity
 - 8 mph wind
-- 100% cloud cover
+- 80% cloud cover
 - 66 AQI 🟨
-- About 6.7 inches of snow on the ground
+- About 6.3 inches of snow on the ground

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>